matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/Truncate.md

 Description
 -----------

-The ReplaceSummaryRow filter will be queued after the table is truncated.
+The [ReplaceSummaryRowLabel](/api-reference/Piwik/DataTable/Filter/ReplaceSummaryRowLabel) filter will be queued after the table is truncated.

 ### Examples